justicebajaj161/BestBuy-react-firebase-with-cypress-test-cases/importantreadme.txt

 5. the addtocard button should have a title="Add to Cart" and removefromcart button which occurs when the product is in the cart should have title="Remove from Cart"

+6. When you enter wrong inut in signin and signup details it should show please enter valid data in the toastify

+7. when you add to cart it show product added successfully! in toastify

+8. whenthe product is already added and you add again from the home page it should show product added successfully!   in toastify